Decentralized Online Regularized Learning Over Random Time-Varying Graphs: Main Results

-0.2cm \begin{remark} \rm{The choices of the algorithm gains $a(k)$, $b(k)$ and the regularization parameter $\lambda(k)$ is crucial for the nodes to successfully estimate the unknown true parameter vector $x_0$.
-The conditions (i) and (iii) in Theorem \ref{Theorem1} imply $\sum_{k=0}^{\infty}(a(k)+b(k))=\infty$, which means that the algorithm gains can not be too small.
-Besides, to reduce the effects of perturbing the innovations and consensus by the measurement and communication noises, the monotonically decreasing condition for the algorithm gains and the condition (ii) in Theorem \ref{Theorem1} ensure that all nodes avoid making excessive changes to the current estimate when acquiring new noisy data, which guarantees that the impact of each successive new noisy data decays with the algorithm gains $a(k)$, $b(k)$ and $\lambda(k)$.
+0.2cm \begin{remark} \rm{The choices of the algorithm gains $a(k)$, $b(k)$ and the regularization parameter $\lambda(k)$ is crucial for the nodes to estimate the unknown true parameter vector $x_0$.
+The conditions (i) and (iii) in Theorem \ref{ATheorem1} imply $\sum_{k=0}^{\infty}(a(k)+b(k))=\infty$, which means that the algorithm gains can not be too small.
+Besides, to reduce the effects of perturbing the innovations and consensus by the communication noises, the monotonically decreasing algorithm gains and the condition (ii) in Theorem \ref{ATheorem1} ensure that all nodes avoid making excessive changes to the current estimate when acquiring new noisy data.
 The conditions (i) and (ii) give what need to be satisfied for the algorithm gains.

 It is worth noting that the information matrix $\Lambda_k^h$ in the condition (i) is coupled with the gains, graphs and regression matrices.
-For some special cases, Theorem \ref{theorem2} and Corollary \ref{corollary1} later provide acceptable ranges on the values of these gains. } \end{remark}
+For some special cases, Theorem \ref{Atheorem2} later provides acceptable ranges on the values of these gains. } \end{remark}

-0.2cm \begin{remark} \rm{Most existing literature on decentralized online regression suppose that the mean graphs are balanced and strongly connected (e.g. \cite{kar2012}-\cite{kar20132} and \cite{ydm}).
-Here, the condition (i) in Theorem \ref{Theorem1} may still hold even if the mean graphs are unbalanced and not strongly connected.
+0.2cm \begin{remark} \rm{Most existing literature on decentralized online regression suppose that the mean graphs are balanced and strongly connected (e.g. \cite{Akar2012}-\cite{Akar20132} and \cite{Aydm}).
+Here, the condition (i) in Theorem \ref{ATheorem1} may still hold even if the mean graphs are unbalanced and not strongly connected.
 For example, consider a fixed digraph $\G=\{\mathcal V=\{1,2\}, \mathcal A_{\G}=[w_{ij}]_{2\times 2}\}$ with $w_{12}=1$ and $w_{21}=0$.
 Obviously, $\G$ is unbalanced and not strongly connected.
 Suppose $H_1=0, H_2=1$.
 Choose $a(k)=b(k)=\frac{1}{k+1}$.
 We have $\lambda_{\min}(b(k)\widehat{\L}_{\G}+a(k)\H^T\H)=\frac{1}{k+1}\lambda_{\min}(\widehat{\L}_{\G}+\H^T\H)=\frac{1}{2k+2}$.
 Then, the condition (i) holds with $h=1$ and $\sum_{k=0}^{\infty}\Lambda_k^h=\sum_{k=0}^{\infty}\frac{1}{2k+2}=\infty$.} \end{remark}